maxrr/dadbot/README.md

 # dadbot
 A discord bot that tells dad jokes, and has some other fun features.
+Wrote this as a joke.